Your knowledge. Your control.

-Cortex uses a Bring Your Own Key model with encrypted Vault storage and row-level customer-data isolation.
-Your LLM keys never leave Vault, your knowledge never crosses to another customer, and every secret access is logged.
+Cortex uses encrypted Supabase Vault storage for all secrets, with row-level customer-data isolation.
+Your credentials never leave Vault, your knowledge never crosses to another customer, and every secret access is logged.

-Five layers between your key and the agent runtime.
+Five layers between your secrets and the agent runtime.

 Encryption at rest